dillonkearns/gitbook-elm-graphql/chapter1.md

   x
 ```

-Although using constructor functions is handy because it's easy to add on more fields incrementally.
+Using the `identity` function is convenient when we want to avoid nesting our data any further.
+Using constructor functions is handy because it's easy to add on more fields incrementally.

 ```haskell
 type alias Response =